delphine-boke/setting-up-mac/python-setup.md

 and that's it.!

-you can comfirm by typing:
+you can confirm by typing:

 ``python --version``